POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ### Precision and Recall (PR)
 Precision measures how accurately the generator can learn the target distribution.
 Recall measures how completely the generator covers the target distribution.
 Like IS and FID, calculating Precision and Recall requires the pre-trained Inception-V3 model.
 StudioGAN uses the same hyperparameter settings with the [original Precision and Recall implementation](https://github.com/msmsajjadi/precision-recall-distributions), and StudioGAN calculates the F-beta score suggested by [Sajjadi et al](https://arxiv.org/abs/1806.00035).

-## Image Generation
+## Run GANs

-You can conduct image generation experiments using the below command:
+You can train GANs through the command below:

 * Singe GPU
 ```